 An introduction to highlights of Hamadan’s numerous tourist attractions includes:

 Alisadr Cave (the longest water cave in the world), Ganjnameh (holding the Achaemenid inscriptions and the waterfall of Ganjnameh, tele cabin and chairlift), Ganjnameh cave aquarium, Nooshijan hill (one of the rare remains of pre-Achaemenid adobe structures), the tomb of Baba Taher (the great Persian poet), the stone lion statue dating back to Median era, the tomb of the prophet Heyquq (the Seljuk structure), Mishan Plain (good for trekking; the road before trekking starts would lead to the Achaemenid inscriptions of Darius and Xerous), the tomb of Esther and Mordechai as the holy site for the Jews, Alavian Dome (a masterpiece of Islamic stucco and brickworks dating back to Seljuk period), Hamadan Qajar traditional roofed bazaar, Qale Hamam (the formerly Qajar public bath changed to the Anthropology museum), Natural History Museum, and Ave Sina’s tomb (the genius Iranian physician, scientist and philosopher).
 The tomb modeled on 1000-year-old Gonbad-e Qabus and displays Ave Sina’s invaluable hand-written books and writings, medicinal herbs, ancient coins, pottery and other objects.

-Hamadan is such a destination that pleases different tourists with different tastes as it offers a great variety of attractions to the holidaymakers who travel to Iran.
+Hamadan is one of the coldest places in Iran during hot summer holidays, such a destination would please different tourists with different tastes as it offers a great variety of attractions to the holidaymakers who travel to Iran.